shoji-lab/OOTM_dataset_Oe_v1/README.md

 - Refine Data Quality: Implement manual filtering processes to ensure higher semantic consistency between situations and coordinate descriptions.

+## License
+This dataset is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

+**Usage Note**:
+* **Academic Use**: You are free to use this dataset for research purposes, provided that you cite our original paper(to appear).
+* **Disclaimer**: This dataset is derived from publicly available data on WEAR for research purposes.
+We do not own the rights to the original fashion styles or trends depicted in the descriptions.

 ## Maintainer
 Yuma Oe
 Shoji Laboratory, Shizuoka University